Neetre/MNIST/README.md

 ## Description

-This repository contains a project for Hack Club.
+This repository contains a project developed for Hack Club.
+It implements a Convolutional Neural Network (CNN) to recognize handwritten digits from the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).
+For an introduction to neural networks, see this [guide](https://www.3blue1brown.com/lessons/neural-networks).
-The program defines the structure of a Neural Network, in this case a CNN model, look [here](https://www.3blue1brown.com/lessons/neural-networks) for reference.
-The NN is built to recognize handwritten digits, it is trained using the MNIST dataset.

 ## Requirements